rsyslog/rsyslog/source/dev_oplugins.rst

 The rsyslog distribution tarball contains the omstdout plugin which is extremely well targeted for getting started.
 Just note that this plugin itself is not meant for production use.
 But it is very simplistic and so a really good starting point to grasp the core ideas.
+Also, it supports two different parameter-passing modes and offers some light functionality.
+Note, however, that in order to use omstdout as is, you need to run rsyslog interactively as otherwise stdout is redirected.

 In any case, you should also read the comments in ./runtime/module-template.h.
 Output plugins are build based on a large